praveek/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 * Rule C: uses the DOM Ready event type
 * Rule D: uses the Window Loaded event type

-Regardless of when the Launch library finishes loading, all the rules are guaranteed to be executed and they will be executed in the following order:
+Regardless of when the [!DNL Launch] library finishes loading, all the rules are guaranteed to be executed and they will be executed in the following order:

 Rule A → Rule B → Rule C → Rule D

-Although the order is always enforced, some rules might be executed immediately when the Launch library finishes loading, while others might be executed later.
-The following occurs when the Launch library finishes loading:
+Although the order is always enforced, some rules might be executed immediately when the [!DNL Launch] library finishes loading, while others might be executed later.
+The following occurs when the [!DNL Launch] library finishes loading:

 1. Rule A is executed immediately.
 1. If the `DOMContentLoaded` browser event (DOM Ready) has already occurred, Rule B and Rule C are executed immediately.
 Otherwise, Rule B and Rule C are executed later when the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) browser event occurs.
 1. If the [`load`](https://developer.mozilla.org/en-US/docs/Web/Events/load) browser event (Window Loaded) has already occurred, Rule D is executed immediately.
 Otherwise, Rule D will be executed later when the [`load`](https://developer.mozilla.org/en-US/docs/Web/Events/load) browser event occurs.
-Note that if you've installed the Launch library according to the instructions, the Launch library _always_ finishes loading before the [`load`](https://developer.mozilla.org/en-US/docs/Web/Events/load) browser event occurs.
+Note that if you've installed the [!DNL Launch] library according to the instructions, the [!DNL Launch] library _always_ finishes loading before the [`load`](https://developer.mozilla.org/en-US/docs/Web/Events/load) browser event occurs.

 When applying these principles to your own website, consider the following: